 The School caters for a maximum of 46 students, aged from 7 – 16 years and covering Key Stages 2, 3 and 4.
-Students may enter at any stage of their school career, subject to the School’s admissions poli and where vacancies arise.
+Students may enter at any stage of their school career, subject to the School’s admissions policy and where vacancies arise.

 Parayhouse provides a specialist education for students whose special educational needs emanate from the following conditions: